pymacaron/pymacaron-dynamodb/README.md

 # pymacaron-dynamodb

-An extension of pymacaron seamlessly adding asynchronous serialisation to and from DynamoDB.
+An extension of pymacaron seamlessly adding API object (aka models) serialisation to and from DynamoDB.

 See more at [pymacaron.com](http://pymacaron.com/db.html)